 Although we assume prescribed medications are taken consistently, only one half (50%) of patients actually take long-term medications as originally prescribed (1).
 Most patients don’t want to take medication long-term, and we all must fit these medications into our daily life.
 For example, a patient was prescribed a salbutamol/Ventolin® inhaler as a child, and insists it doesn’t work and even causes a dry throat as an adult.
 So, they avoid takingVentolin® until a “severe” asthma attack comes on.
 This was perplexing to the nurse, who asked them to demonstrate how they use the inhaler.
 The patient promptly misted Ventolin® into their mouth and inhaled after a few seconds.
 It was clear at this point that none of the drug would even reach their lungs.
 After inhaler education was provided, the Ventolin® worked considerably better to control symptoms with no side-effects of a dry mouth/throat… and adherence to therapy improved.

 Never adjust or stop prescribed medications without first speaking with a regulated health professional.
-If you have any questions or concerns about your medications, book an appointment to speak with a regulated health professional you trust in your local community.
+If you have any questions or concerns about your medications, book an appointment to speak with a regulated health professional you trust in your local community or consider completing a medication review via our home-based Fall Prevention Program.